 - I. Admission to the nursing major for pre-licensure students: - A. Students admitted to the university may apply for admission to the nursing major.
 Application is made at the beginning of spring semester of the second year or upon transferring to the university.
 Application forms may be obtained from the Pre-licensure Nursing Program Director or the Program Assistant of the Department of Nursing (DON).
 Decisions regarding acceptance to the nursing major will be made by the faculty of the Department of Nursing. - The Department of Nursing will admit students on a space available basis, who have a CGPA of 2.75 and who have successfully completed required related course prerequisites, on the condition that all prerequisites are successfully completed.
 Students who are not admitted but meet the requirements will be placed on a waiting list.
 All qualified students will be admitted to the nursing major, up to a maximum of 32 students. - B. Requirements for admission to the nursing major are: - 1.
 A cumulative grade point average (CGPA) of 2.75 on a 4.0 scale must be maintained for admission into the nursing program. - 2.
-BSN students must earn a 'C' or better in all of the support courses for the nursing major.
+BSN students must earn a 'C' or better in all the support courses for the nursing major.
 This includes: Human Anatomy & Physiology I, Human Anatomy & Physiology II, Microbiology, Nutrition, Pathophysiology, Chemistry for the Health Sciences, Introduction to Psychology, Developmental Psychology, Abnormal Psychology, Elementary Statistics, and Principles of Sociology.
-Students who do not achieve these requirements will not be admitted into the nursing courses until these requirements are met. - 3.
+Students who do not achieve these requirements will not be admitted into the nursing program.
+A student may only repeat two pre-requisite courses within two years. - 3.
 Completion of the Department of Nursing Formal Application for Admission to the Nursing Major form and acceptance by the faculty of the Department of Nursing. - 4.
 Statement of the student's ability to provide safe nursing care. - Statement of the student's intent to adhere to the Statement of Professional Conduct. - 6.
-Completed Declaration of Major form. - C. Students will receive official written notification of admission status via mail or BCU e-mail. - D. After acceptance, students will receive the Baccalaureate Nursing Student Handbook while taking the first nursing course, NURS 302. - E. It is required that all students have access to a computer with the Respondus Lockdown software for testing purposes. - F. Nursing courses can be accepted for transfer only with permission of the Department Chair and Pre-Licensure Nursing Program Director. - G. Dishonesty, cheating, or plagiarism could result in an automatic failure of the course and possible dismissal from the program
+Completed Declaration of Major form. - C. Students will receive official written notification of admission status via mail or BCU e-mail. - D. After acceptance, students will receive the Baccalaureate Nursing Student Handbook while taking the first nursing course, NURS 302 for pre-licensure students and NURS 310 for RN-BSN students. - E. It is required that all students have access to a computer with the Respondus Lockdown software for testing purposes. - F. Nursing courses can be accepted for transfer only with permission of the Department Chair and Pre-Licensure Nursing Program Director. - G. Dishonesty, cheating, or plagiarism could result in an automatic failure of the course and possible dismissal from the program.